5 Mexican Breakfastsyou need to tryin Mexico City

 Enchiladas

-Rolled tortillas filled with chicken and soaked in salsa — covered in cream, cheese, onions, and more sauce.
+Rolled tortillas filled with chicken, soaked in salsa, and covered in cream, cheese, onions, and more sauce.
 Rich, comforting, and dangerously easy to demolish before noon.
-Because moderation is not really part of Mexican breakfast culture, and the people who eat these at 8am are absolutely right about everything.
+Because moderation is not really part of Mexican breakfast culture, and the people eating these at 8am are absolutely right about everything.

 Best with: green salsa and extra cream